krasserm/huggingface-training/README.md

 [Gradient Low-Rank Projection](https://arxiv.org/abs/2403.03507) (GaLore) is a memory-efficient low-rank training strategy that allows **full-parameter learning** but is more memory-efficient than common low-rank adaptation methods, such as LoRA.
 GaLore leverages the slow-changing low-rank structure of the gradient G of a weight matrix W, rather than trying to approximate the weight matrix itself as low rank (as in LoRA).

 Projection matrices P and Q project gradient matrix G into a low-rank form (P.T)GQ which reduces the memory cost of optimizer states.
 Because of the slow-changing low-rank structure of G, projection matrices P and Q must only be updated every e.g. 200 iterations which incurs minimal computational overhead.

+GaLore can be configured in `TrainingArguments` as described [here](https://huggingface.co/docs/transformers/trainer#galore).

 ### NEFTune